 A systematic review of the PubMed/MEDLINE and EMBASE databases was performed in December 2017 using Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines with a PRISMA checklist.
 The search was performed using the following keywords: (platelet rich plasma OR PRP OR autologous conditioned plasma OR ACP) AND (muscle OR myocyte OR skeletal muscle OR muscle injury).

-The inclusion criteria for full-text review were level III in vivo and in vitro studies examining the effects of PRP on muscles, myocytes and/or myoblasts that also included a well-defined control group (saline solution, no treatment, or control cell medium).
-Animal studies that observed the effects of PRP on traumatic and surgically induced muscle injuries were included.
+The inclusion criteria for full-text reviews were level III in vivo and in vitro studies examining the effects of PRP on muscles, myocytes and/or myoblasts, that also included a well-defined control group (saline solution, no treatment, or control cell medium).
+Animal studies that observed the effects of PRP on traumatic and surgically-induced muscle injuries were included.
 In studies that reported results with additional treatments, only results that compared PRP directly with the control were analyzed.
 Exclusion criteria included non-English language articles, clinical studies, randomized controlled trials, review articles, articles not published in peer-reviewed journals, and studies without a control group.
 All references within included studies were cross-referenced for potential inclusion.
 One author independently performed the search and identified studies for inclusion.

 Two authors extracted data using a predefined data collection sheet.
 Collected data included the characteristics and cytology of PRP, growth factor concentration, adhesive protein concentration, clotting factor concentration, fibrinolytic factors, proteases and antiproteases, basic proteins, membrane glycoproteins, dense granule bioactive molecules, pro-inflammatory cytokine concentration, anti-inflammatory cytokine concentration, and other proteins.
 In addition, study design and methods, study subjects, outcomes measured, and results were recorded.
 These variables included cell viability, cell proliferation, cell migration, gene expression, mechanical properties, gross appearance, and mechanical or histological examinations.
-If results were significantly different between the experimental and the control cohorts it was considered to be a positive or negative result based on the relative change observed.
+If results were significantly different between the experimental and control cohorts, it was considered to be a positive or negative result based on the relative change observed.
 If no difference was observed between the experimental and control cohort groups, it was recorded as no change observed.
-Once data analysis was complete, data were analyzed for trends in outcomes, comparing PRP treatment with controls.
+Once data analysis was complete, data were analyzed for trends in outcomes by comparing the PRP treatment with controls.

 RESULTS